codess-aus/AI-100/notes.md

 * Utterances: An utterance is input from the user that your app needs to interpret.
 * Intents: An intent represents a task or action the user wants to do.
 It's a purpose or goal expressed in a user's utterance.
 * Entities: An entity represents a word or phrase inside the utterance that you want to extract.

+An entity extracts data from a user utterance at prediction runtime.
+An optional, secondary purpose is to boost the prediction of the intent or other entities by using the entity as a feature.

+There are several types of entities:

+Machine-learning entity - this is the primary entity.
+You should design your schema with this entity type before using other entities.
+Non-machine-learning used as a required feature - for exact text matches, pattern matches, or detection by prebuilt entities.
+Pattern.any - to extract free-form text such as book titles from a Pattern.

 Azure Stream Analytics: is a real-time analytics and complex event-processing engine that is designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
 Patterns and relationships can be identified in information extracted from a number of input sources including devices, sensors, clickstreams, social media feeds, and applications.
 These patterns can be used to trigger actions and initiate workflows such as creating alerts, feeding information to a reporting tool, or storing transformed data for later use.
 Also, Stream Analytics is available on Azure IoT Edge runtime, enabling to process data on IoT devices.